eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

 ## Sequence Script {#seq-script}

-The sequence script generates flashcards for learning a sequence, according to the principles in [Rule: Learning Sequences](#seq).
+The `sequence.py` script generates flashcards for learning a sequence, according to the principles in [Rule: Learning Sequences](#seq).

 Given a file `greek.txt` as input: